sensiml/piccolo/README.md

 * Need help using Piccolo AI?
 Reach out on the [forum](https://forum.sensiml.org/), fellow community member or SensiML engineer will be happy to help you out.

-## A Special Thanks to Our Supporters!
+## Last but Not Least, a Special Thank You to Our Supporters!
 [![Stargazers repo roster for @sensiml/piccolo](https://reporoster.com/stars/sensiml/piccolo)](https://github.com/sensiml/piccolo/stargazers)